Apollo005/clasp410tambe/README.md

 This is the repository for Aditya Tambe's CLaSP 410 course/Fall 2024.

-This repository contains all the homework, labs, and projects worked on and completed within CLaSP 410
+This repository contains all the homework, labs, and other work completed within CLaSP 410

+Each lab solution will have its own README in a separate folder within the repository

+Each homeowork will be labeled as "HW #" within the repository for reference